 - A. Read all instructions before you begin, including the instruction page on the electronic template. - B. In many cases an SAE program involves other family members, but for the State FFA Degree application, include only your share of inventory, income, net worth, etc. - C. Complete the application as of January 1 of the year in which the degree is sought.
 No achievements accomplished or inventory acquired after this date should be included.
-In review, conclude your record as of December 31 the year prior to when you are applying for the degree (i.e., applying in 2020, conclude your application as of December 31, 2019.
-Note: Application selects year that the application should end automatically - D. Make sure everyone who is supposed to, signs the application in the proper place (cover page).
-Each year a number of applications are returned to applicants due to lack of signatures. - E. Proof your application one more time for spelling, grammar and mathematical or technical errors.
-Use the review sheet in this handbook and also posted online to assist you in this process.
+In review, conclude your record as of December 31 the year prior to when you are applying for the degree (i.e., applying in 2021, conclude your application as of December 31, 2020.
+Note: Application selects year that the application should end automatically - D. Proof your application one more time for spelling, grammar and mathematical or technical errors.
+Use the review sheet in this handbook and posted online to assist you in this process.
 You should also check the complete application one last time before submitting to make sure the word "Draft" or "Review" or "Not Met" does not appear in your application.
-Applications with "Not Mets" can not be submitted.
-Please refer to the checklist that is built into the application. - F. If you are applying for a Star award, place your application in an FFA award binder.
-This makes processing the application much easier for the judges to examine and protects the information as it goes through mail, verification, storage, etc. If you are not applying for Star, you DO NOT need to put your application in a folder. - G. Don't forget if you are selected as a District Star, you must submit additional information that is addressed beginning on page 40 of this handbook for the State Star selection.
+Applications with "Not Mets" cannot be submitted.
+Please refer to the checklist that is built into the application. - E. In many cases an SAE program involves other family members, but for the State FFA Degree application, include only your share of inventory, income, net worth, etc.

+Don't forget if you are selected as a District Star, you must submit additional information that is addressed beginning on page 38 of this handbook for the State Star selection.